 The center's administrative office is in Ward Hall at Kansas State University.
-Lakshmi Reddi, associate director; Blase Leven, program manager; and Carla Wolfe, office manager and program associate, manage the office and provide a variety of public services, including responding to many requests for information on the activities of the center and other environmental issues.
+Lakshmi Reddi, associate director, and Blase Leven, program manager, manage the office and provide a variety of public services, including responding to many requests for information on the activities of the center and other environmental issues.
 Wendy Griswold, project manager, provides administrative management for the Native American and Other Minority Academic Institutions (NAOMI) Program at Haskell Indian Nations University.
-Alison Hodges is the project accountant for the center and Rita Shade provides clerical support.
+Terrie Boguski, project manager, provides outreach services.
+Alison Hodges is the project accountant for the center.